posaune0423/dotfiles/README.md

 ## neovim

-if you have anerror such as `this plugin requires python3 support` you may well run below
+if you have an error such as `this plugin requires python3 support` you may well run below

 ```